Homeowners and tenants applying for Rate Rebate

 - you live in supported accommodation

 - you already receive Housing Benefit and Rate Relief

 - you’re entitled to Pension Credit, unless your partner already receives Universal Credit

 If you aren’t eligible for Rate Rebate, you might get other help to pay your rates.

-For the full list of people who aren't eligible for Rate Rebate, read the regulations:
+To read the list of people who aren't eligible for Rate Rebate, go to: